ZoneMinder/zoneminder/docs/userguide/filterevents.rst

     *    %EPS%      Path to the event stream
     *    %EPF1%     Path to the frame view for the first alarmed event image
     *    %EPFM%     Path to the frame view for the (first) event image with the highest score
-    *    %EFMOD%    Path to image containing object detection, in frame view
+    *    %EPFMOD%   Path to image containing object detection, in frame view
+    *    %EPFMODG%  Path to image containing object detection animated gif version, in frame view
     *    %EPI%      Path to the event images
     *    %EPI1%     Path to the first alarmed event image, suitable for use in img tags
     *    %EPIM%     Path to the (first) event image with the highest score, suitable for use in img tags
-    *    %EIMOD%    Path to image containing object detection, suitable for use in img tags
+    *    %EPIMOD%   Path to image containing object detection, suitable for use in img tags
+    *    %EPIMODG%  Path to image containing object detection animated gif version, suitable for use in img tags
     *    %EI1%      Attach first alarmed event image
     *    %EIM%      Attach (first) event image with the highest score
+    *    %EIMOD%    Attach image containing object detection
+    *    %EIMODG%   Attach image containing object detection animated gif version
     *    %EV%       Attach event mpeg video
     *    %MN%       Name of the monitor
     *    %MET%      Total number of events for the monitor